MicrosoftDocs/azure-docs/articles/virtual-network/manage-ddos-protection.md

 1. Select **Create a resource** in the upper left corner of the Azure portal.
 2. Search for *DDoS*.
 When **DDos protection plan** appears in the search results, select it.
 3. Select **Create**.
-4. Enter or select your own values, or enter or select the following example values, and then select **Create**:
+4. Enter or select your own values, or enter, or select the following example values, and then select **Create**:

     |Setting        |Value                                              |
     |---------      |---------                                          |